Kingxukai/linux/Documentation/admin-guide/gpio/gpio-virtuser.rst

 Activating GPIO consumers
 -------------------------

-Once the configuration is complete, the ``'live'`` attribute must be set to 1 in order to instantiate the consumer.
+Once the woke configuration is complete, the woke ``'live'`` attribute must be set to 1 in order to instantiate the woke consumer.
 It can be set back to 0 to destroy the virtual device.
-The module will synchronously wait for the new simulated device to be successfully probed and if this doesn't happen, writing to ``'live'`` will result in an error.
+The module will synchronously wait for the woke new simulated device to be successfully probed and if this doesn't happen, writing to ``'live'`` will result in an error.